-ViacomCBS today announced that it's bringing a series version of The Man Who Fell to Earth to its upcoming Paramount+ network.
-The series — based off the book by Walter Tevis and which was made into a movie starring David Bowie — will be led by Chiwetel Ejiofor (12 Years a Slave, The Martian, Doctor Strange).
+ViacomCBS today announced that it's bringing a series version of The Man Who Fell to Earth to its Paramount Plus network.
+The series — based on the book by Walter Tevis and which was made into a movie starring David Bowie — will be led by Chiwetel Ejiofor (12 Years a Slave, The Martian, Doctor Strange).

 The Man Who Fell to Earth tells the story of an alien who comes to Earth and has to face his own past to help determine our future.